meshcloud/meshcloud-docs/docs/meshstack.user-group-provisioning.md

 ## Enable SCIM

-By default, in meshStack, you can create users through a diverse range of methods like the Panel, IDP, and other available options.
-If you want to manage your users via SCIM exclusively you need to enable this setting in the Admin area (this disabled all other methods to prevent conflicts and double assignments).
-To enable SCIM go to the Settings page on the Admin area and in the Manage tab switch on a "SCIM only user management" button.
+By default, in meshStack, users can be created using a variety of methods such as the Panel, IDP, and other available options.
+If you prefer to manage your users exclusively via SCIM, you need to enable this setting in the Admin area.
+This disables all other methods to prevent conflicts and double assignments.
+To enable SCIM, go to the Settings page in the Admin area, and in the 'Manage' tab, turn on the 'SCIM only user management' button.
-The button is switched  off by default, which means that users and groups can be created through a diverse range of methods.
+By default, this button is turned off, allowing users and groups to be created through other means.

 <img src="assets/scim-user-management.png" alt="SCIM only user management">